isomerpages/pa-bukitcanberra/_volunteer-programmes/It's Story Time.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			A collaboration with Mendaki to provide tuition (English, Math and Science) for Primary 2 to Secondary 2 students.
-Each session is 1.5hr.
-Can be conducted physically or virtually.
+			This programme aims to improve children literacy and cultivate reading habits among young children.
+Each session is 45minutes (with art and craft activities).
 		</td>
 	</tr>
 </table>